developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/api/barcode/index.md

 The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application; only one or the other should be used.

+###Limitation of decodeSound property on Android Platform
+If decodeSound property contains '.wav'/'.ogg' filename same as system filename, then the system '.wav'/'.ogg' file will be selected for playing when a scanned barcode is successfully decoded.

 ###Omnii XT15

 On the Zebra Omnii XT15 device running Windows Mobile/CE, the decode success and failure sounds are not audible unless the decode sound is configured manually in the `Config.xml` file.
 To configure this setting, see the [&lt;ScanDecodeWav&gt; parameter](../../guide/configreference/#scandecodewav) in the Config.xml Reference Guide.